 Is SOLIDWORKS customer service good?

-SOLIDWORKS customer service receives mixed reviews.
-While some users praise the support team's responsiveness and helpfulness, others report difficulty getting assistance with licensing and technical issues.
-Some users experienced unhelpful and high-pressure sales tactics.
+We find that SOLIDWORKS customer service receives mixed reviews.
+While some users praise the support team's responsiveness and helpfulness, others express frustration with difficulties in licensing, high costs, and inadequate support for resolving technical issues.

 Reviewed by